 What the 2024 eclipse means for Rochester

-The Great American Eclipse on Monday, August 21, 2017 brought millions of people traveling to the path of totality from around the globe: eclipse-chasers, astronomy fans, and science-loving families alike.
-Although Rochester itself experienced only a partial eclipse (73%), the event nevertheless brought our region together in a communal appreciation of our natural world and of humans’ ability to understand it.
+The Great American Eclipse in 2017 brought millions of people to the path of totality from around the globe: eclipse-chasers, astronomy fans, and science-loving families alike.
+The communal experience was a memory of a lifetime for those who experienced the total solar eclipse.

-The 2024 Great American Eclipse on Monday, April 8, 2024, will start in Mexico and travel northeast, directly through Rochester but missing all major East Coast cities.
-As the closest city with a major science center to Boston, New York, Philadelphia, and Washington, DC, Rochester will be in the international spotlight.
+On April 8, 2024, Rochester, NY, will be in the path of totality and will experience about 3 minutes and 38 seconds of totality.
+In fact, the 2024 eclipse, starting in Mexico and traveling northeast, will hit Rochester but miss all other major East Coast cities, including Boston, New York, Philadelphia, and Washington, DC.
+As the closest city to the path of totality with a major science center, Rochester will be in the international spotlight.
 We expect hundreds of thousands of out-of-town visitors to flock to our area in the 5-7 days preceding the eclipse, and we plan to make the most of it.

-…and more.
-The Rochester Museum & Science Center is leading the effort to coordinate these stakeholders so we can properly plan to make the most of this opportunity.
+The Rochester Museum & Science Center (RMSC) is leading the effort to coordinate stakeholders for the eclipse so we can collectively plan to make the most of this opportunity.
 We will be hosting regular meetings in the years leading up to the eclipse.
-Please click here to add your name and contact information to our list so you can be informed of upcoming meetings and how you can get involved.

 Stakeholders in the 2024 eclipse come from all sectors of our community.
 This includes our cultural and recreational venues, to food and beverage retailers, to transportation and law enforcement officers, to educators and other organizations invested in science, technology, and optics, and more!

 Here are a few organizations already involved in the planning for the 2024 total solar eclipse: